duy-luongh/codepath-prework/README.md

 ![](http://g.recordit.co/622exbcIhS.gif)

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-=> I use Google and Stackoverflow to search on how to generate random whole numbers from a specific range, and some of javascripts syntax.
+=> I use Google and Stackoverflow to search on how to generate random whole numbers from a specific range, how to use inteval and some of javascripts syntax.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-=> I faced many challenges because these are all new things for me such as : Glitch, Loom, Git and Recordit.
-Therefore, it takes me some time to watch tutorials and learn about it.
-After trying multiple times, I started to get used to it.
-Even though it took me 1 hours longer to complete the project and upload all necessary things, I felt great because I have learned so many new things.
+=> I faced many challenges when I was doing the project and optional features, but I did not find it difficult to create this submission.
+Because I had heard about GitHub and some other version control softwares, it did not take many times to upload my project from Glitch to GitHub.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) => I would like to know more about web application development.
+Since I am working at frontdesk in my college, I had a chance to use many different management and check-in softwares.
+I wonder if I can make something like that or improve it because I feel like the user experience is not very good on those applications.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+=> If I had a few more hours to work on this project, I would spend them doing more documentation on my code.
+I would add more comments and explanations to make it easier for future maintenance.
+Also, I would spend more time testing my program with different test cases to make sure it was correctly implemented.